delvingdeep/unscramble-computer-science-problems/time_complexity.md

   So overall time complexity of this solution is O(n2 + n log n)

-- Task 4 : O(n4)
+- Task 4 : O(n4 + n log n)
   Here the solution contains four different for loops, so making it a BigO of (n2)2.
+Also the solution uses a sorting algorithm based on Timsort with n log n time complexity.

+  So overall time complexity of the solution is O(n4 + n log n)